ChrisZie/HugoSymphony/content/service/volunteerism/_index.md

     image: "images/process_design__small.jpg"
     imagealttext: Design
     subtext: Perfecting Analysis and Approach
-    description: We meet with your team to capture the most desired volunteerism strategies you already have or want to have.
-We then present the initial strategic outlines, capturing all key tips, tools, and techniques.
+    description: We meet with your team to capture the most desired volunteerism strategies you already have and want to have.
+We then present the initial strategic outlines, with a high-level description of all key tips, tools, and techniques.
 Once you agree to the approach, we work closely with your team to finalize the overall strategic design.
     description2: Deliverable - Volunteerism Strategic Design
   - name: Do
     image: "images/process_do__small.jpg"
     imagealttext: Registration
     subtext: Registration and Optimization
-    description: We create accounts and profiles for your organization on all the major volunteer recruitment portals.
-We also review and edit your existing Social Media accounts to ensure that all volunteer requirements are captured and updated regularly.
+    description: We create accounts and profiles for your organization on all the major Volunteer Recruitment Portals.
+We also review and edit your existing Social Media accounts to ensure that all volunteer requirements are captured and updated there regularly.
     description2: Deliverable - Recruitment Accounts and Completed Profiles
   - name: Debut
     image: "images/process_debut__small.jpg"